Ishikawa

 Mention wagyu and the first thing that comes to mind is probably Kobe beef, but even more prized than that is the rare Noto beef from Ishikawa’s Noto Peninsula, said to have the most ideal environment in Japan to raise healthy, happy cattle.
 As Noto is small, there’s a limit as to how much Noto beef can be produced every year, so it typically isn’t even exported to other prefectures within the country – that’s just how rare it is.

-One restaurant where you can enjoy Noto beef steak in Ishikawa is family business Teraoka Fusha (てらおか風舎), which has its own farm in Noto with free-roaming cows and even won the Wagyu Olympics once.
+One restaurant where you can enjoy Noto beef steak in Ishikawa is at Teraoka Fusha (てらおか風舎), which has its own farm in Noto with free-roaming cows and even won the Wagyu Olympics once.
 Each mouthful of the flavour-packed steak bursts with juiciness, and this creamy, melt-in-your-mouth texture – sans greasiness – is one of the top characteristics of this beef.
 But words can only do so much – you’ll just have to try it yourself to fully understand what we mean.

 Advertising